dfreerksen/spree_carousel/README.md

 # Spree Carousel

-Create product carousels for different partos of the site using [http://kenwheeler.github.io/slick/](Slick).
+Create product carousels for different parts of the site using [http://kenwheeler.github.io/slick/](Slick).
 This extension only works with products.
 It does not work with custom items like HTML or image content.

 > NOTE: Not ready for production